-In South Africa, gambling in any form (except betting on horse racing) was officially banned back in 1965 under the South Africa Gambling Act.
+In South Africa, Cricket ID in any form (except betting on horse racing) was officially banned back in 1965 under the South Africa Gambling Act.
 In the 1970s, casinos began appearing in certain parts of the country to which only native South Africans had access, but by the mid 90s there were around 2,000 illegal casinos in the country.

 The South African National Lottery was established in 2000 and is the single most popular form of gambling in the country with a massive 96.9% of respondents in a 2006 study saying they played regularly.
 Averaging around five million transactions a week and bringing in over R2 billion per year, the country’s National Lottery is a major source of revenue for the South African economy and is controlled by the National Gambling Board.

 Another major source of income for South Africa is the regulated land-based casino industry, which is also overseen by the National Gambling Board.
 All of the large cities in South Africa feature a casino, with prime examples being the Rio Casino Resort in Klerksdorp, which is the largest casino in Africa and one of the largest in the southern hemisphere, and the Southern Sun Montecasino in Johannesburg.
 Different story for the famous online casinos, like Casino Midas South Africa, operating with a foreign license in the country, but with a very good reputation among Australian players.

 Betting on horse racing track-side was the only form of gambling allowed in South African for a very long time.
 When other forms of gambling were legalised in the mid 90s, betting on the horses became less popular as it struggled to appeal to people the way the National Lottery and casinos did.
 As a result, only about 11% of the population take part in this type of sports betting in South Africa.